kcanivet/Covid/BigQuerySQL.md

  From RollingVaxCTE
  Where location = 'Canada'
 ```

- -- Compare CTE to a TEMP Table.
+#### Compare CTE to a TEMP Table.
 Needs workspace ID (portfolio-395517...) to create in Big Query Console
+#### Temp Tables only last for 24hrs and are harder to deal with the GBQ.
+Created an actual table instead.

 ```sql
 Create or replace Table portfolio-396517.Covid19.PercentPopVaxTable AS